 Dr. Brenner graduated from UC Davis in 1994 with a B.S. in Animal Science with an equine emphasis and earned her Doctorate of Veterinary Medicine in 2003.
 Upon graduation, she entered general equine practice for three years and then returned to UC Davis for a Large Animal Ultrasound Internship from 2006-2007.
 Her internship was followed by employment as a staff veterinarian in the Equine Ultrasound Department at Davis.
 In late 2007, Dr. Brenner established an equine ultrasound consultation practice offering services to Pioneer Equine Hospital.
 Additionally, Dr. Brenner is currently the veterinary anatomy and physiology instructor at the Modesto Junior College within the veterinary technician program.
 Her professional interests lie in diagnostic imaging for musculoskeletal injuries and internal medicine.
 Similarly, her non-professional interests lie in all things horse related, including a weak attempt at returning to 3-day eventing on any one of her rescued horses.

 Dr. Melanie Connor grew up in Southern California spending the majority of her time out at the barn.
 She began showing horses in both the local and rated hunter/jumper circuits at a young age and continued to show throughout her veterinary school career.
 Melanie received both her Bachelor of Science and Doctorate of Veterinary Medicine degrees from Colorado State University.
+After vet school Melanie completed her internship here at Pioneer and then stayed on as an associate to work in the East Bay.
+She received her acupuncture certification from CuraCore in 2020.
 She has a special interest in equine sports medicine and rehabilitation along with diagnostic imaging.
-Outside of work she enjoys hiking with her dog “Huck”, rock climbing, and riding her horse “Louie”.
+Outside of work she enjoys hiking with her dog “Huck”, rock climbing, camping, and riding her horse “Louie”.